What is Beach Tennis?

 Beach Tennis Rules

-Beach Tennis is usually played in teams of two.
+Beach Tennis is mostly played in teams of two.
 It’s like tennis but with a higher net, and the ball can’t touch the ground.
-Players use paddles to hit a soft tennis ball over the net into the other team's court.
-Points start with a serve and end when the ball hits the ground, a player’s body, or is hit more than once on one side.
-The aim is to hit the ball over the net in one hit.
+Players use paddles to hit a soft tennis ball over the net into the other team's court, in only one hit.
+Points start with a serve and end when the ball hits the ground, any part of the player’s body, any object outside of the net, or is hit more than once on one side.

 Court Dimensions: